-Last week I finally caved in and bought an Apple TV.
+Last week, I finally caved in and bought an Apple TV.
 I got it off Craigslist, new in the box, for $60 less than buying it from the store.

 I wish I'd bought one ages ago.
-My wife and kids can easily use the interface to watch TV shows, photos, podcasts and movies.
-We’ve also found purchasing and renting movies quite convenient: click “rent” and the movie is ready to watch (almost instantly).
+My wife and kids can easily use the interface to watch TV shows, photos, podcasts, and movies.
+We’ve also found purchasing and renting movies quite convenient: click “rent,” and the movie is ready to watch (almost instantly).

 When I buy a movie on iTunes, it becomes available to my wife’s iPod, my iPhone, our home iMac, my work Macbook and our Apple TV.
-That makes it a convenient, and attractive, choice for homes that already own one more of those Apple products.
+That makes it a convenient and attractive choice for homes that already own one more of those Apple products.

-This kind of cross-platform functionality just isn’t there for the competition: Vudu, Roku, Xbox 360, TiVo, or Blockbuster.
+This kind of cross-platform functionality isn’t there for the competition: Vudu, Roku, Xbox 360, TiVo, or Blockbuster.